fehler/building-beautiful-uis/02-Chapter-2-The-Building-Blocks-of-Interfaces.md

-Section 3: Objects  → Elements /* THIS HAS MAYBE CHANGED? */
+Section 3: Objects  → Elements /* THIS HAS CHANGED */
 ------------------------------

 ![Placeholder Image](images/section-opening-placeholder-image.png)

 **CAPTION: Caption here.**

+**This section – and the whole book – needs to have references to ‘components’ removed.
+In the May, 2019 update Adobe changed its terminology and stopped using ‘symbols’ in favour of calling these ‘components’.
+GAH!**

+**It will lead to confusion if I refer to ‘components’ here, so I think I’m going to rename these groupings of elements to ‘modules’.
+(Although modules are also used when referencing APIs, so that might need a rethink, too.)
+In short this is a nightmare and I’m glad we picked it up now before the book was finished.**

 This section is the heart of everything, it’s about how elements – the fundamental units from which we build interfaces – are created.